George Edward Huntley

 Details discovered in the public records confirmed what my mother had been told, that he was a married man at the time my mother was born however my mother’s aunt had lied and said that he had died in the war, meaning the second world war.
 This was not true.

 He was born in Sheffield in 1884 to a middle class family and went to university to study engineering.
-It appears that he worked as a consulting engineer for Sheffield City Council at some point and was also a representative for sales of lorries and cars at a Sheffield garage after the First World War.
+He worked as a consulting engineer for Sheffield City Council at some point and was also a representative for sales of lorries and cars at a Sheffield garage after the First World War.
 He contributed regularly to the letters pages of local newspapers of the time.

 In 2018, I finally took the Ancestry DNA test which confirmed that I and George Huntley have common ancestors.
 The person who kept popping up as a common ancestor is my two-times great grandmother Susannah Offer, born in 1814 in Swindon, Wiltshire.
 I made contact with Canadian cousins as a result of this.
 Susannah’s daughter Julia (George’s aunt) married a Frederick Nash.
 They had four sons, Albert, Norton, Frank and Julien, who migrated to Canada.
 Many of their descendants, my cousins, live there today and I have managed to contact some of them.